FePhyFoFum/jade/README.md

 A fork of the PEBLS Jade collection of Java objects for phylogenetics and evolutionary biology

-install
+Install
 -----

-To install this repository as a maven dependency:
+To access the packages in this repository as a maven dependency:

 1. git clone the jade repo locally
 2. cd into the jade directory and run: